Esraaelsisy/funda-playwright/README.md

 ## Test Coverage

 This test suite includes comprehensive test coverage for key functionalities of the Funda website.
-Below is an overview of the current test coverage, including **7 Smoke Tests**:
+Below is an overview of the current test coverage, **10 test scripts including 8 Smoke Tests**:

 #### Login Tests: